Varad-Joshi/PersonaGen-AI/README.md

 ### 🪜 Step 1: Download the Project Files

 Clone or download the project folder containing all files:
-/
-├── components/
-│ ├── Header.tsx # The main page header.
-│ ├── Icons.tsx # SVG icons for download buttons.
-│ ├── PersonaDisplay.tsx # Displays the generated persona and avatar.
-│ ├── PersonaForm.tsx # The form for user inputs.
-│ └── TypingAnimation.tsx # The live typing effect component.
-│
-├── services/
-│ └── geminiService.ts # Handles all communication with the Gemini API.
-│
-├── App.tsx # Main application component, manages state.
-├── index.html # The entry point of the application.
-├── index.tsx # Mounts the React app to the DOM.
-├── metadata.json # Application metadata.
-└── types.ts # TypeScript type definitions.

 ---

 ### 🔑 Step 2: Add Your Gemini API Key